Aspirinsmurf/risky-plays-calculator/README.md

 The plus sign `+` is optional and can be omitted.

-**Labels:** Optionally, you can add a label to a normal roll with `"label"` right before it, e.g. `"rush" 2+`.
-The label gets added to the action line in the output table.
-This can be useful for clarity, but it's irrelevant for the calculation.
+Optionally, you can add a label to a normal roll with `"label"` before it, e.g. `"Rush" 2+` or `"Dodge" 4+`.
+The label is printed to the action line in the output table.
+This can be useful for clarity, but it's irrelevant for the calculations.
+By default, the label is "Unskilled *n*+", where *n* is the target number.
+A custom label replaces "Unskilled".

 ### Skill rolls
 There are five re-roll skills in the game: Dodge, Pass, Catch, Sure Hands, and Sure Feet.